Skip to main content

 Not every message needs a “face.”

-• Want authentic, scroll-stopping content → go UGC-style
+• Want authentic, scroll-stopping content → go Video ad

-• Want something more structured and ad-like → use Avatar video ads
+• Want something more structured and ad-like → use Talking-head video ads

 Different tools for different moods.